 There is no cure for psoriasis.
 The goal is to slow the growth of the patient’s skin cells and to manage the symptoms when an outbreak occurs.

 Diagnosing psoriasis is not difficult.
 Usually, all that is necessary is a physical examination of your skin, scalp, and nails, and a review of your medical history.
 In rare cases, we may take a skin biopsy to examine under the microscope to help determine the exact type of psoriasis.

 At Signature Plastic Surgery, we usually approach psoriasis treatment with the mildest treatments and progress to stronger options as needed.
 The goal is to find the most effective way to slow cell turnover.

 For patients with mild to moderate psoriasis, the use of creams and ointments may be all that is necessary.
 Here are some of the options we use:

 - Topical corticosteroids — These drugs are the first choice for treating psoriasis.
 They reduce inflammation and relieve itching, and they can be combined with other treatments.
-Long-term use can cause the skin to thin, however, so it’s best to use these as short-term treatment during flare-ups.
+Long-term use can cause the skin to thin, however, so it’s best to use these as a short-term treatment during flare-ups.